DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 - ip|udp|tcp|sctp always concern the inner layer.

-- outer-ip concerns the outer IP layer in case the packet is recognized as a tunnel packet by the forward engine (vxlan, gre and ipip are supported).
+- outer-ip concerns the outer IP layer (only for IPv4) in case the packet is recognized as a tunnel packet by the forward engine (vxlan, gre and ipip are supported).
 See "csum parse-tunnel" command.